zackliscio/zack/zack.md

 there'd be a world of things I'd long to do
 So with a clear mind I welcome every hard step
 and smile that the path I walk is one I choose.

+--
+see the commit history <a href='https://github.com/zackliscio/zack/commits/master/zack.md' target='_blank'>here</a>.